+- Understand the multidimensional nature of the post-independence Indian state.

+- Comprehend the nuances of the working of the state

+- Know the dynamics of working of the modern state

 - 1. The modern nation- state.

-- 2. Regulatory state.

-- 3. Secular state.
+- 2. Secular state.

-- 4. Democratic state.
+- 3. Democratic state.

-- 5. Developmental state.
+- 4. Developmental state.

-- 6. Social character of the Indian state.

-1. Chatterjee Partha (ed), 1998, State and Politics in India, New Delhi, OUP.

-2. Corbridge Stuart and others, 2005, Seeing the State: Governance and Governmentality in India, Cambridge, CUP.

-3. Das Samir Kumar (ed.), 2013, Indian State (ICSSR Research Surveys and Explorations on Political Science-Volume I), New Delhi, OUP.

-4. Das Veena (ed), 2004, Handbook of Indian Sociology, New Delhi, OUP.

-5. Deshpande Rajeshwari, 2005, State and Democracy in India: Strategies of Accommodation and Manipulation, Occasional Paper Series III: 4, Pune, Department of Politics and Public Administration, University of Pune.

-6. Frankel Francine and M. S. A. Rao (eds), 1990, Dominance and State Power in Modern India, Vols.
-1 and 2, New Delhi, OUP.

-7. Hasan Zoya (ed), (2003) Politics and State in India, New Delhi, Sage.

-8. Jaffrelot Christophe, Thomas Blom Hansen and Angana Chatterjee (ed), 2019, Majoritarian State, New Delhi, Harper India.

-9. Jayal Niraja Gopal, (2001), Democracy and the State, New Delhi, Oxford Companion to Politics in India, New Delhi, Oxford India Paperbacks.
+- 1. Chatterjee Partha (ed), 1998, State and Politics in India, New Delhi, OUP. - 2.
+Corbridge Stuart and others, 2005, Seeing the State: Governance and Governmentality in India, Cambridge, CUP. - 3.
+Das Samir Kumar (ed.), 2013, Indian State (ICSSR Research Surveys and Explorations on Political Science-Volume I), New Delhi, OUP. - 4.
+Das Veena (ed), 2004, Handbook of Indian Sociology, New Delhi, OUP. - 5.
+Deshpande Rajeshwari, 2005, State and Democracy in India: Strategies of Accommodation and Manipulation, Occasional Paper Series III: 4, Pune, Department of Politics and Public Administration, University of Pune. - 6.
+Frankel Francine and M. S. A. Rao (eds), 1990, Dominance and State Power in Modern India, Vols.
+1 and 2, New Delhi, OUP. - 7.
+Hasan Zoya (ed), (2003) Politics and State in India, New Delhi, Sage. - 8.
+Jaffrelot Christophe, Thomas Blom Hansen and Angana Chatterjee (ed), 2019, Majoritarian State, New Delhi, Harper India. - 9.
+Jayal Niraja Gopal, (2001), Democracy and the State, New Delhi, Oxford Companion to Politics in India, New Delhi, Oxford India Paperbacks.

-10. Jayal Nirja Gopal and Pratap Bahnu Mehta (eds), 2010, The Oxford Companion to Politics in Inida, New Delhi, OUP.

-11. Kaviraj Sudipta, 2010, The Imaginary Institution of India New Delhi, Permanent Black.

-12. Kaviraj Sudipta , 2010, The Enchantment of Democracy and India, New Delhi, Permanent Black.

-13. Kaviraj Sudipta, 2010, The Trajectories of the Indian State, New Delhi, Permanent Black.

-14. Khanikar Santana, 2018, State, Violence and Legitimacy in India, New Delhi, OUP.

-15. Menon Nivedita and Aditya Nigam, 2008, Power and Contestation: India since 1989, Hyderabad, Orient Longman.

-16. Yadav Yogendra, 2020, Making Sense of Indian Democracy, Ranikhet, Permanent Black.
+- 10. Jayal Nirja Gopal and Pratap Bahnu Mehta (eds), 2010, The Oxford Companion to Politics in Inida, New Delhi, OUP. - 11.
+Kaviraj Sudipta, 2010, The Imaginary Institution of India New Delhi, Permanent Black. - 12.
+Kaviraj Sudipta, 2010, The Enchantment of Democracy and India, New Delhi, Permanent Black. - 13.
+Kaviraj Sudipta, 2010, The Trajectories of the Indian State, New Delhi, Permanent Black. - 14.
+Khanikar Santana, 2018, State, Violence and Legitimacy in India, New Delhi, OUP. - 15.
+Menon Nivedita and Aditya Nigam, 2008, Power and Contestation: India since 1989, Hyderabad, Orient Longman. - 16.
+Yadav Yogendra, 2020, Making Sense of Indian Democracy, Ranikhet, Permanent Black.

-PO-O16: Politics of Masculinities

 This Course introduces certain key concepts and debates that have emerged from the transdisciplinary investigation of men and masculinities.
-It highlights the ways in which politics- understood as a process that constitutes and contests human subjectivities as also social structures-shapes and is shaped by masculinities.
+It highlights the ways in which politics understood as a process that constitutes and contests human subjectivities as also social structures shapes and is shaped by masculinities.
 The chief objective is to project masculinities as a site for staging a productive encounter between gender studies and political studies.